Are District of Columbia Court Records Public?

-Alternatively, interested entities may access court records online.
+Alternatively, interested entities are entitled remote access to DC court records.
 The District of Columbia Courts provide different online portals for the Court of Appeals and the Superior Courts.
 The different options may be accessed through the Cases Online page on the District of Columbia Courts' official website.

 For access to court case information from the Superior Court of the District of Columbia, requesters may visit the eAccess website.
 The eAccess case search facility was established by the Superior Court to guarantee and improve swift online access to court records by the public.
 It was launched in a bid to enhance transparency and accountability in the activities of the Superior Court.
 The court case information available on the eAccess portal includes court dockets of criminal, civil, and tax cases, as well as criminal domestic violence cases.